brunodalcin/brunodalcin/README.md

 ### <h2>About me 👨‍🦰</h2>
-Currently working full-time as a developer in agribusiness solutions.
+Currently working full-time as a developer in agribusiness solutions. <br>
+I'm expanding my knowledge in data engineering and data science, focusing on the concepts and tools essential for building reliable data-driven systems.
 ### <h2>Studying 🦾📖</h2>
 - Linux
 - Python